A Strong Haken's Theorem: Reducing edges and

 Notes: \begin{itemize} \item We do not care about the number of circles in $\Ddd \cap S$. \item If $S$ is a disk and intersects $\Sss$ transversally only in $\bdd S \subset \bdd_-B$, then $S$ is aligned with $T = \bdd (\eta(\Sss))$ and intersects $B$ in a vertical annulus, completing the proof of Theorem \ref{thm:main} in this case.
 In addition, $S$ is a $\bdd$-reducing disk for $T$ if $\bdd S$ is essential in $\bdd_- B$. \item If $S$ is a sphere and intersects $\Sss$ transversally only in a single point, then $S$ is aligned with $T$, completing the proof of Theorem \ref{thm:main} in this case.
 Moreover, if the circle $S \cap T$ is essential in $T$, $S$ is a reducing sphere for $T$. \end{itemize}

 \begin{proof}

-Recall from a standard proof of Haken's Theorem (see eg \cite{Sc1}, \cite{ST}) that $(\Sss \cup \Ddd) \cap S$ (ignoring circles of intersection) can be viewed as a graph $\Ggg$ in $S$ in which points of $\Sss \cap S$ are the vertices and $\Ddd \cap S$ are the edges.
+Recall from a standard proof of Haken's Theorem (see eg \cite{Sc1}, \cite[Proposition 2.2]{ST}) that $(\Sss \cup \Ddd) \cap S$ (ignoring circles of intersection) can be viewed as a graph $\Ggg$ in $S$ in which points of $\Sss \cap S$ are the vertices and $\Ddd \cap S$ are the edges.
+As discussed in \cite{ST} in the preamble to Proposition 2.2 there, this is accomplished by extending the disks and annuli $\Ddd$ via a retraction $B \to \Sss$ so that it becomes a collection of disks and annuli whose imbedded interior is disjoint from $\Sss$ and whose singular boundary lies on $\Sss$.
 When $S$ is a disk we will, with slight abuse of notation, also regard $\bdd S$ as a vertex in the graph, since it lies in $\bdd_- B \subset \Sss$.
 (This can be made sensible by imagining capping off $\bdd S$ by an imaginary disk outside of $M$.)

+Borrowing further from the preamble to \cite[Proposition 2.2]{ST}, an edge in $\Ggg$ is a loop if both ends lie on the same vertex, called the base vertex for the loop.
+A loop is {\em inessential} if it bounds a disk in $S$ whose interior is disjoint from $\Sss$, otherwise it is {\em essential}.
+A vertex in $\Ggg$ is {\em isolated} if it is incident to no edge in $\Ggg$.

-It is shown in \cite{ST} that if $\Sss$ is chosen to minimize the number of vertices $|\Sss \cap S|$ then \begin{itemize} \item any innermost loop in the graph $\Ggg$ contains only isolated vertices and \item if there are no loops in $\Ggg$ then every vertex is isolated. \end{itemize}
+It is shown in \cite{ST} that if $\Sss$ and $\Delta$ are chosen to minimize the pair $(|\Sss \cap S|, |\bdd \Delta \cap S|)$ then \begin{itemize} \item there are no inessential loops \item any innermost loop in the graph $\Ggg$ bounds a disk in $S$ that contains only isolated vertices and \item if there are no loops in $\Ggg$ then every vertex is isolated. \end{itemize}

-It follows that there is at least one isolated vertex, and this means that its edge in $\Sss$ is reducing.
+It follows that either $S$ is disjoint from $\Sss$ (so it is aligned and we are done) or there is at least one isolated vertex.
+An isolated vertex represents a point $p$ in an edge $e$ of $\Sss$ which is incident to no element of $\Delta$.
+The point $p$ defines a meridional disk $D_B$ of $B = \eta(\Sss)$, and the fact that the curve $\bdd D_B \subset \bdd_+ A$ is disjoint from $\Ddd$ ensures that $\bdd D_B$ is parallel to a curve in $\bdd_- A$ that is inessential.
+Thus $\bdd D_B$ also bounds a disk $D_A$ in $A$.
+Then $D_A \cup D_B$ is a reducing sphere, so $e$ is a reducing edge in $\Sss$.
 This establishes the original Haken's Theorem and, if there are no loops at all, also Lemma \ref{lemma:isolate}.
 That there are no loops is what we now show.